reps in reserve and intensity

 There is some debate on the validity of the effective reps concept, however, we find the concept of effective reps along with RIR to be a simple and effective way for our clients to understand what a high quality set looks and feels like.

-Recent meta analysis’s looking at previous research has suggested that training to muscular failure is not necessary to build muscle and can even be counterproductive due to factors such as reducing overall training volume performed and having a negative effect on recovery.
+Recent meta analysis’s looking at previous research has suggested that training to muscular failure is not necessary to build muscle and can even be counterproductive due to factors such as reducing overall training volume performed within a session and accumulating extra fatigue which can affect recovery.
 A 2019 paper from the Journal of Strength and Conditioning Research even showed that stopping short of muscular failure is more effective for hypertrophy.

 However, Performing sets at a too low level of intensity for example at a 4 or 5 RIR is likely not effective for maximizing muscle growth as shown in this study.
 Most coaches and researchers will usually recommend a 0-3 RIR as being effective for hypertrophy or muscle growth.